North Caucasian languages: Main similarities

 Both phyla are characterised by high levels of phonetic complexity, including the widespread usage of secondary articulation.
 Ubykh (Northwest) has 84 consonants, and Archi (Northeast) is thought to have 76.

 A list of possible cognates has been proposed.
 However, most of them may be loanwords or simply coincidences, since most of the morphemes in both phyla are quite short (often just a single consonant).

 Main differences

 The Northeast Caucasian languages are characterised by great morphological complexity in the noun.
 For example, in Tsez, a series of locative cases intersect with a series of suffixes designating motion with regard to the location, producing an array of 126 locative suffixes (often – depending on the analysis – described as noun cases).

-By contrast, the Northwest Caucasian noun systems are relatively poor in morphology, usually distinguishing just two or three cases.
-However, they make up with a very complex verbal structure: the subject, the direct object, the indirect object, benefactive objects and most local functions are expressed in the verb.
+By contrast, the Northwest Caucasian noun systems are relatively poor in nominal morphology, usually distinguishing just two or three cases.
+However, they make up for it by possessing a very complex verbal structure: the subject, the direct object, the indirect object, benefactive objects and most local functions are expressed in the verb.